 Loan Agreements.
-Pursuant to the loan agreement between Beijing Shijitong and the Nominee Shareholders of Qianhai Dingsheng, and the loan agreement between Beijing Shijitong and the Nominee Shareholders of Shenzhen Xinjie, Beijing Shijitong made the loans solely for the purpose of providing funds necessary for capital injection into the VIEs to operate their respective businesses.
-Pursuant to these loan agreements, the Nominee Shareholders can only repay the loans by the transfer of all their equity interests in Qianhai Dingsheng or Shenzhen Xinjie, where applicable, to Beijing Shijitong or its designated person(s) pursuant to their respective Exclusive Option Agreements.
-The Nominee Shareholders of the VIEs must pay all of the proceeds from transfer of such equity interests to Beijing Shijitong.
-In the event that the Nominee Shareholders transfer their equity interests to Beijing Shijitong or its designated person(s) with a price equivalent to or less than the amount of the principal, the loans will be interest free.
-If the price is higher than the amount of the principal, the excess amount will be paid to Beijing Shijitong as the loan interest.
-The loans must be repaid immediately when permitted by PRC laws at Beijing Shijitong's request.
+Pursuant to the relevant loan agreements, the Group's relevant PRC subsidiaries have granted loans to the relevant nominee shareholders of the VIEs solely for the purpose of providing funds necessary for capital injection into the VIEs to operate their respective businesses.
+Pursuant to these loan agreements, the nominee shareholders can only repay the loans by the transfer of all their equity interests in the VIEs to the Group's relevant PRC subsidiaries.
+The nominee shareholders of the VIEs must pay all of the proceeds from transfer of such equity interests to the Group's relevant PRC subsidiaries or their designated person(s) with a price equivalent to or less than the amount of the principal, the loans will be interest free.
+If the price is higher than the amount of the principal, the excess amount will be paid to the Group's relevant PRC subsidiaries as the loan interest.
+The loans must be repaid immediately when permitted by PRC laws at the request of the Group's relevant PRC subsidiaries.
 Term of both loans is ten years and will be extended automatically for another ten years on each expiration.

 Equity Pledge Agreements.
-Pursuant to these Equity Pledge Agreements, each Nominee Shareholder of the VIEs has pledged all of his, her or its respective equity interests in the VIEs to Beijing Shijitong to guarantee the performance by such Nominee Shareholder and the VIEs of their respective obligations under the Exclusive Option Agreements, the Power of Attorney, the Loan Agreements (applicable to the contractual arrangements with Qianhai Dingsheng or Shenzhen Xinjie), and the Exclusive Business Cooperation Agreements, and any amendment, supplement or restatement to such agreements.
-If the VIEs or any of their Nominee Shareholders breach any obligations under these agreements, Beijing Shijitong, as pledgee, will be entitled to dispose of the pledged equity and have priority to be compensated by the proceeds from the disposal of the pledged equity.
-Each of the Nominee Shareholders of the VIEs agrees that before his, her or its obligations under the Contractual Agreements are discharged, he, she or it will not dispose of the pledged equity interests, create or allow any encumbrance on the pledged equity interests, which may result in the change of the pledged equity that may have adverse effects on the pledgee's rights under these agreements without the prior written consent of Beijing Shijitong.
-These Equity Pledge Agreements will remain effective until the VIEs and their Nominee Shareholders discharge all their respective obligations under the Contractual Agreements.
+Pursuant to these Equity Pledge Agreements, each nominee shareholder of the VIEs has pledged all of his, her or its respective equity interests in the VIEs to the Group's relevant PRC subsidiaries to guarantee the performance by such nominee shareholder and the VIEs of their respective obligations under the Exclusive Option Agreements, the Power of Attorney, the Loan Agreements, where applicable, and the Exclusive Business Cooperation Agreements, and any amendment, supplement or restatement to such agreements.
+If the VIEs or any of their nominee shareholders breach any obligations under these agreements, the Group's relevant PRC subsidiaries, as pledgee, will be entitled to dispose of the pledged equity and have priority to be compensated by the proceeds from the disposal of the pledged equity.
+Each of the nominee shareholders of the VIEs agrees that before his, her or its obligations under the Contractual Agreements are discharged, he, she or it will not dispose of the pledged equity interests, create or allow any encumbrance on the pledged equity interests, which may result in the change of the pledged equity that may have adverse effects on the pledgee's rights under these agreements without the prior written consent of the Group's relevant PRC subsidiaries.
+These Equity Pledge Agreements will remain effective until the VIEs and their nominee shareholders discharge all their respective obligations under the Contractual Agreements.

-In April 2015, the Contractual Agreements were restated to reflect the replacement of Tibet Xianfeng Huaxing with its affiliated entity, Tibet Xianfeng Changqing Start-up Investment and Management Co., Ltd. (formerly known as Tibet Xianfeng Management Consultation Co., Ltd.), as a Nominee Shareholder of Shenzhen Fenqile.
-In March 2016, the Contractual Agreements were restated to reflect the 2016 Reorganization.
+In April 2015, the Contractual Agreements between Beijing Shijitong and Shenzhen Fenqile were restated to reflect the replacement of Tibet Xianfeng Huaxing with its affiliated entity, Tibet Xianfeng Changqing Start-up Investment and Management Co., Ltd. (formerly known as Tibet Xianfeng Management Consultation Co., Ltd.), as a nominee shareholder of Shenzhen Fenqile.
+In March 2016, the Contractual Agreements between Beijing Shijitong and Shenzhen Fenqile were restated to reflect the 2016 Reorganization.
 These changes had no impact on the Group's effective control over Shenzhen Fenqile, and therefore had no impact on the consolidated financial statements.